Microsoft 365 Government

 • Options for purchasing licenses include standalone licenses, bundles with software assurance, and recurring software assurance plans.

-• Depending on collections of products, prices are set (Volume discounts are available)
+• Depending on collections of products, prices are set with volume discounts available.

-• Two-year duration of the agreement (The license is not renewable)
+• Two-year duration of the agreement, but the license is not renewable.

 • Direct from the manufacturer or via a distributor/reseller